DIY Projects: How to Make an Insulated Lunch Bag

 There are thousands of materials available on the market, and they all come in different designs and colors.
 The great thing about making your own insulated lunch bag is that you can let your creativity shine by using one fabric design for the outside layer, and another design for the inner.
 There are no rules to the fabric that you use, but it’s recommended to choose something durable as well as machine washable.

+You will probably have the quickest time getting going if you use a purchased pattern, simply because the authors have spent time testing and tweaking to make instructions easy, but you don’t have to go that route.
 Doing a quick search on the internet is all you need to do to find a wide variety of lunch bag patterns that are free, beautiful, and easy to follow.
 If you choose to work from a design, we recommend picking one for beginners if it’s your first time.
 However, for the sake of this article, a pattern isn’t required for the construction of the lunch bag.

 The Sulky Spray Adhesive is recommended to keep your fabrics stuck together before moving to the sewing machine, while fabric glue sticks can be used to temporarily hold the Velcro in place before stitching it to the materials.